Guide on how to install and configure the WP Super Cache plugin

 - Interval: Once Daily

-Preload is set like this:
+Set up the Preload like this:

 - Refresh preloaded cache files every 0 minutes (0 to disable, minimum 30 minutes.)